dell/dellemc-openmanage-ansible-modules/docs/Dell-EMC-OpenManage-Ansible-Modules.md

-# Dell EMC OpenManage Ansible Modules for iDRAC
+# Dell EMC OpenManage Ansible Modules for iDRAC (BETA)

 ## 1. Introduction
 Dell EMC OpenManage Ansible Modules provide customers the ability to automate the Out-of-Band configuration management, deployment and updates for Dell EMC PowerEdge Servers using Ansible by leeveragin the management automation built into the iDRAC with Lifecycle Controller. iDRAC provides both REST APIs based on DMTF RedFish industry standard and WS-Management (WS-MAN) for management automation of PowerEdge Servers.

 With OpenManage Ansible modules, you can do:
   * Server administration
   * Configure iDRAC's settings such as:
     * iDRAC Network Settings
     * SNMP and SNMP Alert Settings
     * Timezone and NTP Settings
     * System settings such as server topology
     * LC attributes such as CSIOR etc.
   * Perform User administration
   * BIOS and Boot Order configuration
   * RAID Configuration
   * OS Deployment
   * Firmware Updates

+### 1.1 How OpenManage Ansible Modules work?
+OpenManage Ansible modules extensively uses the Server Configuration Profile (SCP) for most of the configuration management, deployment and update of PowerEdge Servers.
+Lifecycle Controller 2 version 1.4 and later adds support for SCP.
+A SCP contains all BIOS, iDRAC, Lifecycle Controller, Network amd Storage settings of a PowerEdge server and can be applied to multiple servers, enabling rapid, reliable and reproducible configuration.

+A SCP operation can be performed using any of the following methods:
+  * Export/Import to/from a remote network share via CIFS, NFS
+  * Export/Import to/from a remote network share via HTTP, HTTPS (iDRAC firmware 3.00.00.00 and above)
+  * Export/Import to/from via local file streaming (iDRAC firmware 3.00.00.00 and above)

+This BETA release of OpenManage Ansible Module supports only the first option listed above for SCP operations i.e. export/import from/to a remote network share via CIFS or NFS.
+Future releases will support all the options for SCP operations.

+---
-### 1.1 What is included in this BETA release?
+### 1.2 What is included in this BETA release?
 |Use Cases| | Included in this BETA release |
 |---------|-|-------------------------------|
 | Protocol Support | | <ul><li>WS-Management</li></ul> |